2001 Toyota Grand Prix of Long Beach: Warm-up

-On Sunday, most of the drivers took to the track at 9:00 AM PST (UTC−08:00) for a thirty-minute warmup session under cold yet sunny conditions.
+On Sunday, most of the drivers took to the track at 9:00 a.m.
+Pacific Standard Time (UTC−08:00) for a thirty-minute warmup session under cold yet sunny conditions.
 The lone exception was Kanaan, whose team repaired an oil leak in his car.
 The session featured three stoppages, the first two for Minassian and Garcia Jr. stalling their cars and the third for Fernández crashing into the inside wall at the tenth turn and subsequently damaging his front wing and right-front tire.
 Fittipaldi lapped the quickest time of the session at 1 minute and 9.993 seconds, almost two tenths of a second faster than pole sitter Castroneves; Bräck was third, Carpentier fourth, and Nakano fifth.